Bank of America Stadium: Future

 Although no time frame has been given, Panthers and Charlotte FC owner David Tepper has expressed interest in constructing a new stadium for the teams in Uptown Charlotte, with Bank of America Stadium eventually being demolished.
 Tepper noted in 2019 that while the Stadium was well-preserved and well-landscaped, the growing maintenance expense after decades of use led him to joke that it would be cheaper to give the stadium away.
 Although the stadium's design was ahead of its time, it's now considered obsolete as the design lacks open concourses (allowing fans to stand and watch games from bars and other group areas) and a retractable roof.
 And while Bank of America Stadium was designed mostly for football under then-owner Jerry Richardson, Tepper has preferred that its replacement be multipurpose with a retractable roof in order to accommodate his MLS soccer team, concerts, major conventions, and NCAA Final Four basketball.
 In 2022, Tepper said another major renovation was under consideration.
 This renovation would apparently give the stadium two or three more decades of use.

 Plans also include creating an entertainment district between the future stadium and the future Gateway Station, an $800 million intermodal transit station currently under construction.

+In June 2024, the Panthers unveiled plans for an over $800 million renovation to the stadium.
+Upgrades would include new exterior video displays, seating, lighting, new concourses, and numerous other improvements.
+Construction is expected to start in 2026 with completion expected by 2029.